Healthy communities are built on a foundation of healthy children, youth and adults.

 In all cases, comparisons to state statistics reflect the state excluding New York City.

 About 8% of Orange residents lacked health insurance in 2014.
 The proportion of babies with low birth weights increased slightly from 2000-14, and infant mortality rates fluctuated and on average were similar to the state.
-The rates of people living HIV and AIDS in Orange both increased over the decade, while the rate of mental health clinic visits stayed relatively flat during the same time period.
+The rates of people living with HIV and AIDS in Orange both increased over the decade, while the rate of mental health clinic visits stayed relatively flat during the same time period.

 In 2014, 8% of Orange County residents under age 65 lacked health insurance, on par with Dutchess and the state but below the14% nationally.
 Orange County’s rate of uninsured was on par for the region and below Ulster (9%) county.